 Colombians are usually welcoming, lively and passionate.
 People from Bogotá, Medellín and other inland regions may be slightly more formal and reserved, while those from the coastal regions are often more laid-back and expressive.
 Expats should adjust their greetings accordingly to make sure they do not offend local people.

-Appearances are very important in Colombia.
+Appearances are important in Colombia.
 Expats will find that personal care services such as hairstyling, manicures and pedicures, teeth whitening, and even plastic surgery are far more affordable than in many European and North American countries.
-Everyone is generally expected to be well-groomed and neat at all times.
+Everyone is generally expected to be well groomed and neat at all times.

 Women in Colombia